Staal, Stalock lead Wild past Kings 5-1

 ST. PAUL, Minn.
+(AP) — Starting with 13 of 18 games on the road, the Minnesota Wild know they have to make their early home dates count.
+On Saturday night, they gave their fans plenty of reasons to cheer.

-(AP) — Eric Staal scored the go-ahead goal late in the second period, Alex Stalock stopped 30 shots and the Minnesota Wild beat the Los Angeles Kings 5-1 Saturday night.
+Eric Staal scored the go-ahead goal late in the second period, Alex Stalock stopped 30 shots and the Wild beat the Los Angeles Kings 5-1.

-Gerald Mayhew, Joel Eriksson Ek, Mikko Koivu and Jared Spurgeon also scored, and Matt Dumba added two assists for Minnesota, which has won three of four after beginning the year 1-6.
+Gerald Mayhew, Joel Eriksson Ek, Mikko Koivu and Jared Spurgeon also scored for Minnesota, which has won three of four after beginning the year 1-6.

 Ben Hutton scored for Los Angeles, and Jonathan Quick made 22 saves for the Kings, who have lost two straight.